Understanding Inheritance and Composition in PHP Object-Oriented Programming

 }

 Adding a new notification channel requires a new class implementing Notifier, not modifying the User class.
 Each notifier is testable in isolation, and the User class remains focused on user-related concerns.
+This separation also makes it easier to add or remove notification channels without touching existing code.

 Common Mistakes to Avoid

 Reusing code through inheritance when composition would be cleaner is a frequent mistake.
 Developers often inherit simply because it avoids writing code, not because the relationship is genuinely "is-a".
 The result is tight coupling to a parent class that may change in ways that break subclasses unexpectedly.
+Before reaching for inheritance, ask yourself whether the relationship truly represents a type specialisation or whether you are simply avoiding code duplication.

 Building Maintainable PHP Applications